relativitydev/relativity-trace-documentation/docs/trace_connectors_user_guide.md

 4. Globanet pushes the data to Relativity Fileshare's `{FILESHARE_WORKSPACE_ROOT}\DataTransfer\Import\Globanet_Data\{DATA_SOURCE_ARTIFACT_ID}\Drop` folder
 5. Globanet pushes any logs to Relativity Fileshare's `{FILESHARE_WORKSPACE_ROOT}\DataTransfer\Import\Globanet_Data\{DATA_SOURCE_ARTIFACT_ID}\Logs` folder

-## Setting up different data sources
+## Setting up Data Sources

-### Generic steps that apply to all data sources

-1. Create a new Data Source in Relativity in Relativity Trace.
+1. Create a new Data Source in Relativity Trace.
 Go to the Data Source tab, then click on "New Data Source" in upper left hand corner.

-2. Create Monitored Individuals and associate them with a Data Source
+Please see [Data Source documentation](https://relativitydev.github.io/relativity-trace-documentation/user_documentation#data-sources) for more information about each Data Source field.

+2. Create Monitored Individuals in Relativity Trace.
+Go to the Monitored Individuals tab, then click on "New Monitored Individual" to create a new record.
+You can also bulk upload Monitored Individuals using a CSV load file and the Relativity Desktop Client.

+3. Link the desired Monitored Individuals to the Data Source.
+To do so, go to the Data Source in view mode.
+Scroll down to link Monitored Individuals.

 3. Enable Data Source Relativity Trace